Osmi4/Find-Your-Space/README.md

 Quick preview of the Frontend part of the website could be done, running npm run start script in frontend-app folder.
 NPM is needed for that purpose.
+Without running the backend, all the pages of the web-site are not visible.